mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 Are you sure you would like to continue? [y/N]
 ```

-Now we should be able to see that a SHA has been added to the tag
+Now we should be able to see that an SHA has been added to the tag.

 ![github container registry](github_cr.png)